United Way Letter of Intent Application is Closed for 2023

 Thank you for your interest in United Way funding.
-The United Way of Central West Virginia Letter of Intent application is now CLOSED for the 2022 review cycle.
-For questions or additional information, please contact Lisa Hudnall, Community Services Director, at email@example.com or by calling (304) 340-3521.
+The United Way of Central West Virginia Letter of Intent application is now CLOSED for 2023!
+For questions or additional information, please contact Lisa Hudnall, Community Investment Director, at email@example.com or by calling (304) 340-3521.

 LOI APPLICATION DATES